calcmogul/controls-engineering-in-frc/README.md

 it to my veteran software students, because my in-person tutor-style explanations are generally better than what I write.

-It's also not designed for skim reading (e.g., "Which equations do I need to implement a low-fi simulator for a drivetrain?").
-I already call out final results, so filling out the index might help.

 ### Bridge the knowledge gap

 ### Add more practical examples